 SUGGESTED CORRECTIVE ACTION: For any contracts where the recipient was found to have failed to verify that the contractor was responsible, the recipient must verify the responsibility of contractors.
-The recipient must provide the FTA regional office documentation of an
+The recipient must provide the FTA regional office documentation of an implemented process to make adequate responsibility determinations prior to award of a contract.
+For the next procurement, submit to the FTA regional office documentation that the required process was implemented.

-The recipient is deficient if it has not verified that excluded parties are not participating prior to applicable awards or actions.
+The recipient is deficient if it has not verified that excluded parties are not participating prior to applicable awards or actions or does not require prime contractors to flow down exclusion requirements to lower tiers..